mayaanne/foundations/sprint-4/js-pseudocode-problem-solving.md

 Challenge | Time|
 ------------|----------|
+Research | 30 minutes
-Research | 1.5 hours
+Practice | 1.5
-Reflect | 20 minutes
+Reflect | 30 minutes

 ## Problem Solving
+Problem solving is a key skill you will utilise as a developer.
+Here are some problem solving techniques you can try today:
+- Pseudocode.
+- Trying something.
+- Rubber ducky method.
+- Reading error messages.
+- Console.logging.
+- Googling.
+- Asking your peers for help.
+- Asking coaches for help.
+- Improving your process with reflection.

 ## Research
-Have a good look around the internet to understand what code readability is and methods developers use.
-To begin, check out Scott Granneman's article on [Formatting & Indenting Your HTML](https://www.granneman.com/webdev/coding/formatting-and-indenting-your-html) This is a great article to see what is a good method of indenting HTML.
-Keep in mind - this style of indenting is what should be used in all your code from this point on.
+From the list of problem solving techniques, if there are any techniques you have never heard of before - take 30 minutes to research these.

-Keep notes as you'll describe code readability in your technical blog this sprint.
+Keep notes as you'll describe problem solving in your technical blog this sprint.

+## Practice
+Next, pick three problem solving techniques you would like to put into practice.
+How will you implement these techniques into your day to day flow?
+Be as specific as you possibly can and start putting these into practice.

 ## Reflect
 In your [my-reflections-sprint-4](my-reflections-sprint-4.md) answer the following questions:

-1. What did I notice about my learning style, strengths and limitations when researching?
-2. Did any blocks come up for you?
-How did you overcome them?
-3. What code readability habit will you begin implementing today?
+__Tell your non-tech friend a story about a time you:__
+1. Got blocked on a simple problem
+2. Solved a problem in an elegant way.

+In both cases:
+- What was the problem?
+- What problem solving techniques did you use?
+- How did you feel throughout the process?
+- What did you learn?

 ## Stage and push!
 Commit and push your changes to GitHub.